security-code-scan/security-code-scan/website/configuration.md

 # Configuration
 ## Full Solution Analysis
 *Full solution analysis* is a Visual Studio (2015 Update 3 RC and later) feature that enables you to choose whether you see code analysis issues only in open Visual C# or Visual Basic files in your solution, or in both open and closed Visual C# or Visual Basic files in your solution.
 For performance reasons it is disabled by default.
 It is not needed if SCS is installed as NuGet package.
-If VS extension case open Tools > Options in Visual Studio.
+In VS extension case open Tools > Options in Visual Studio.
 Select Text Editor > C# (or Basic) > Advanced.
 Make sure the "Enable full solution analysis" is checked:

 ![Full Solution Analysis](images/fullsolution.png)
 ## Analyzing Config Files